 Rights and Privileges of Retired Faculty

 No faculty member gains new rights or privileges in the University upon retirement, but many of those rights and privileges enjoyed prior to retirement continue to be extended.
-This is a summary of those rights and privileges, which also extend to spouse or domestic partner, including after the death of the retiree.
+This is a summary of those rights and privileges, which also extend to the spouse or domestic partner, including after the death of the retiree.

 Access to most cultural and recreational facilities in the University, as well as to some buildings, requires a Stetson identification card.
-Retired faculty are entitled to a retiree identification card that will provide such access.
+Retired faculty is entitled to a retiree identification card that will provide such access.

 The library use privileges enjoyed by standing faculty are continued for retired faculty members.